carenaudo/Menipy/USERLOG.md

 ## Entry 72 - Improved sessile algorithm
 **Summary:** It clearly do not work the detection. so i asked to delete the generated code related to CAImproved Tab

+## Entry 90 - UI facade with refactored modules
+**Summary:** From this task and forward, i started to get to greedy on how to do this.